fmalina/revisions-blocl/activism/thischangeseverything.md

 our lives in traffic jams.
-The private sector is ill suited to taking on most of these large infrastructure investments: if the services are to be accessible, which they must be in order to be effective, the profit margins that attract private players simply aren’t there.
+The private sector is ill suited to taking on most of these large infrastructure investments: if the services are to be accessible, which they must be in order to be effective, the profit margins that attract private players simply aren't there.

 The U.K. under David Cameron has also cut supports for renewable energy.